cardiffnlp/en-cy-bilingual-embeddings/README.md

   + SOURCE: http://crubadan.org/ (Emailed Kevin Scannell for original data)
   + CITE: Scannell, K.P., 2007, September.
 The Crúbadán Project: Corpus building for under-resourced languages.
 In Building and Exploring Web Corpora: Proceedings of the 3rd Web as Corpus Workshop (Vol. 4, pp. 5-15).
   + DESCRIPTION: Crawl of many websites, blog posts and twitter from the An Crúbadán project.
   + EXTRACTION: Plain text files provided for each source.
 Html table provided including meta-data all data sources.
-Removed all wikipedia data (as we have more up to date data in another data set).
+Removed all Wikipedia data (as we have more up to date data in another data set).
   + NUMBER OF WORDS: 22,572,066

 + deche.txt
   + SOURCE: https://llyfrgell.porth.ac.uk/Default.aspx?search=deche&page=1&fp=0
   + CITE: Prys, D., Jones, D. and Roberts, M., 2014, August.
 DECHE and the Welsh National Corpus Portal.
 In Proceedings of the First Celtic Language Technology Workshop (pp. 71-75).
   + DESCRIPTION: The Digitization, E-publishing and Electronic Corpus DEChE.
-Digitised textbooks publically available.
+Digitised textbooks publicly available.
   + EXTRACTION: Manually downloaded all books in .epub format.
 Converted to plain text using `epub_conversion.utils` and `beautifulsoup` in Python.
   + NUMBER OF WORDS: 2,126,153